-Remote Islands and Antarctica in winter 2023
+Remote Islands and Antarctica in autumn 2025

 Australia's Indian Ocean islands